How to perform MacBook Pro maintenance: an ultimate guide

-4. Remove desktop clutter
+4. Remove those myriads of desktop icons

 For every app, file, or screenshot on your desktop, Mac has to contribute RAM.
 So the more things you have on there, the more draining it is on system resources.
 Keep your desktop clutter-free by removing anything you don’t need (using the CleanMyMac X method suggested above) and organizing items into folders.

-- Right click on a black space on your desktop.
+- Right-click on a black space on your desktop.

-- Click New Folder.
+- Click Use Stacks.

 Check out our guide to cleaning up your Mac desktop.

-5. Update software
+5. Keep your software fresh

 Updating software keeps your system free of bugs and vulnerabilities.
 You can check for any available updates in the Mac App Store.